vertelab/odootools/README.md

 Odoo-tools command |Description
 --- | ---
- alldbs                    | Lists all databases
- allprojects               | Lists all projects
- cdb                       | change database
- cdo                       | Shortcut: /usr/share/core-odoo/addons$
- cdp                       | Shortcut: /usr/share$
+ alldbs                    | Lists all databases allprojects               | Lists all projects cdb                       | change database cdo                       | Shortcut: /usr/share/core-odoo/addons$ cdp                       | Shortcut: /usr/share$
  odooaddons                | Updates the addons_path with all project according to ODOOADDONS defined in odoo.tools.
-These are stored here: https://github.com/vertelab/odootools/blob/14.0/repos/ odooadminpw               | view master password odooallrequirements       | Loop through all projects installing / updating requirements.txt odoocheckmodule   <module>        | lists databases that use a module (eg odoocheckmodule sale) odoocreatetestdb <database name> <input file or stdin> | Creates new database without e-mail-settings for outgoing mail odoofind *pattern*        | find patterns in odoo-core source code
- odoogitclone *project*    | clones and installs projects from githuh (vertel-projects)
- odoogitpull    | does a *git pull* for every project in ODOOADDONS
- [odoolangexport](https://github.com/vertelab/odootools/blob/14.0/odoolangexport.pdf)    | export po/pot file for a module, -m <module> -d <database> -l <language>.
-To export a pot-file exclude "-l" odoomodules <database>    | List all installed modules in a database
- odoopsql <database>       | Open database in psql-mode
- odoopatch                 | Implements patches from the directory /etc/odoo/patch.d
- odoorestart               | Restarts odoo and apache/varnish or other systems that have to be restarted (configure in odoo.tools) odoosetperm               | Sets permissions for all projects and modules odoosyncall -h *host*     | Syncs all projects and modules
+These are stored here: https://github.com/vertelab/odootools/blob/14.0/repos/ odooadminpw               | view master password odooallrequirements       | Loop through all projects installing / updating requirements.txt odoocheckmodule   <module>        | lists databases that use a module (eg odoocheckmodule sale) odoocheckdeps.py          | Helper script that is primarally intended to find missing dependencies.
+Can easily be extended to also show dependencies/consequences odoocreatetestdb <database name> <input file or stdin> | Creates new database without e-mail-settings for outgoing mail odoofind *pattern*        | find patterns in odoo-core source code odoogitclone *project*    | clones and installs projects from githuh (vertel-projects) odoogitpull    | does a *git pull* for every project in ODOOADDONS [odoolangexport](https://github.com/vertelab/odootools/blob/14.0/odoolangexport.pdf)    | export po/pot file for a module, -m <module> -d <database> -l <language>.
+To export a pot-file exclude "-l" odoomodules <database>    | List all installed modules in a database odoopsql <database>       | Open database in psql-mode odoopatch                 | Implements patches from the directory /etc/odoo/patch.d odoorestart               | Restarts odoo and apache/varnish or other systems that have to be restarted (configure in odoo.tools) odoosetperm               | Sets permissions for all projects and modules odoosyncall -h *host*     | Syncs all projects and modules